-To the knowledge of CIBC, in the last ten years, no director or executive officer of CIBC is or has been a director or executive officer of an issuer that, while that person was acting in that capacity, (a) was the subject of a cease trade order or similar order, or an order that denied the issuer access to any exemptions under securities legislation, for a period of more than 30 consecutive days, (b) was the subject of an event that resulted, after that person ceased to be a director or executive officer, in the issuer being the subject of a cease trade order or similar order or an order that denied the issuer access to an exemption under securities legislation, for a period of more than 30 consecutive days or (c) within a year of that person ceasing to act in that capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets except for the following:
+Except as set out below, to the knowledge of CIBC, in the last ten years, no director or executive officer of CIBC is or has been a director, chief executive officer or chief financial officer of an issuer that, while that person was acting in that capacity, (a) was the subject of a cease trade order or similar order, or an order that denied the issuer access to any exemptions under securities legislation, for a period of more than 30 consecutive days or (b) was the subject of an event that resulted, after that person ceased to be a director or executive officer, in the issuer being the subject of a cease trade order or similar order or an order that denied the issuer access to an exemption under securities legislation, for a period of more than 30 consecutive days.
+Except as set out below, to the knowledge of CIBC, in the last ten years, no director or executive officer of CIBC is or has been a director or executive officer of an issuer that, while that person was acting in that capacity or within a year of that person ceasing to act in that capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets.